dirkpuge/glossary/os.md

 macOS is a series of proprietary graphical operating systems developed and marketed by Apple, based on **Darwin**.

+## Memory Model

+A memory model describes the interactions of threads through memory and their shared use of the data.

 ## Windows

 Windows is a series of operating systems produced by Microsoft and released as part of its Windows NT family of operating systems.